Dutch Oven Daddy

 Sausage Peppers and Rice Skillet

-Sausage Stuffed Peppers
+Sausage Stuffed Peppers Recipe (Cast Iron and Camp Oven)

 Sausage Stuffed Butternut Squash

-If you tried this Barbecue Chicken and Rice or any other recipe on my blog, please leave a 🌟 star rating and let me know how it went in the 📝 comments below.
+If you tried this BBQ Chicken and Rice or any other recipe on my blog, please leave a 🌟 star rating and let me know how it went in the 📝 comments below.
 Thanks for visiting!

 Get the Recipe